Skiing 101: Everything to know before you go

 How to get there

 Generally, you'll need to find a car.
 If you're set on catching public transport, it's certainly possible – but will take you a few swaps, and quite a bit of extra time.
-Visit Victoria has a great guide to that here.
 However, most people will either drive to one of the smaller towns at the base of the mountain, to the long- or short-term car parks on-mountain, or straight to their on-mountain resort.

 If you're planning to drive up the mountain, you'll need a 4WD, or chains – and you'll need chains on-hand, even if you don't need to put them on your car at the time, due to sudden weather changes.
 There will be signs, as well as ushers checking at various stop points on the drive up, and they will inform you whether you need them fitted to your car at that time.